Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Preliminaries

-Steerable filters provide the advantage that arbitrary rotated versions of them can be calculated analytically without suffering from sampling effects.
+where $\theta$ is the rotation angle and $w_i(\theta)$ are called interpolation functions.
+Steerable filters are defined in the polar space $r=\sqrt{x^2+y^2}$, $\phi = \arctan(\|\frac{y}{x}\|)$.
+Steerable filters can be calculated in arbitrary rotated versions analytically without suffering from sampling artifacts.
 This is important for computer vision tasks, where multiple rotated versions of a filter are applied or learned frequently.

-Additionally, steerable filters can also be expanded towards other transformations in order to facilitate the mentioned advantages for arbitrary transformations.
+The concept of steerable filters can also be generalized to leverage those advantages for arbitrary transformations $G$.
+The transformed steerable filters can again be computed in closed form for arbitrary transformations $h \in G$ via a sum of basis filters